CCO News

 ——————

-18 Jan 2012 – Following our donation to the Royal British Legion, the Clacton Branch Secretary Jamie Robinson has expressed his gratitude in the letter you can read below (click picture to enlarge).
+18 Jan 2012 – Following our donation to the Royal British Legion, the Clacton Branch Secretary Jamie Robinson has expressed his gratitude in the letter you can read below (click here to see the letter).

 ————